taocpp/PEGTL/doc/Errors-and-Exceptions.md

 On the other hand a local failure will frequently lead to back-tracking, i.e. the attempt to match a different rule at the same position in the input, wherefore rules that were previously attempted at the same position must rewind back to where they started in preparation of the next attempt.

-Note that in some cases it is not necessary to actually rewind on local failure, see the description of the [rewind_mode](Rules-and-Grammars.md#modes) in the section on [how to implement custom rules](Rules-and-Grammars.md#creating-new-rules), and that the PEGTL attempts to minimise superfluous rewinding by statically detecting most of these cases.
+Note that in some cases it is not necessary to actually rewind on local failure, see the description of the [rewind_mode](Rules-and-Grammars.md#modes) in the section on [how to implement custom rules](Rules-and-Grammars.md#creating-new-rules), and that the PEGTL attempts to minimize superfluous rewinding by statically detecting most of these cases.